mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Built into the ceiling of a cargo hold, this overhead gantry crane is designed to shift cargo containers in and out of the ship.
-The crane’s mechanism moves about the bay on a sliding jig and can extend beyond the cargo door on a gibbet to deposit freight directly onto a dockside or vehicle.
+The crane's mechanism moves about the bay on a sliding jig and can extend beyond the cargo door on a gibbet to deposit freight directly onto a dockside or vehicle.
 The crane is strong enough